voussoir/else/Stack/README.md

     	def populate(self, itemlist, destructive=False):
-    		Push as many items as possible from `itemlist` onto the Stack if `destructive`==True, the current data will be overwritten and discard the rest.
+    		Push as many items as possible from `itemlist` onto the Stack and discard the rest.
+    		if `destructive` is True, the current data will be overwritten

     	def push(self, item):
-    		Push an item onto the end of the Stack
+    		Push an item onto the top of the Stack

     	def top(self):
     		Return the item on the top of the stack without popping it